We Believe Place Matters!

 Brown County United Way Neighborhood Priorities

-- Program/project/activity must occur within either the neighborhood cohort 1 or cohort 2 (see full description in the RFP).
-Applications that target one or both designated cohorts are permissible.
+- Program/project/activity must occur within either the neighborhood cohort 1, 2, and/or 3 and serve Brown County Residents (see full description in the RFP).

 - The proposal must target neighborhoods with a higher concentration of households at or below the ALICE Threshold and poverty-level households (click on Brown County for specific information).

-- The proposal must align with BCUW neighborhood priorities.
+- The proposal must align with BCUW impact area and indicators

-- Priority will be given to new programs/projects/activities and applicants that have not received prior NPG funding.
+- Priority will be given to new programs/projects/activities and applicants who have not received prior NPG funding.
 Proposals should demonstrate collaboration with community partners and be innovative.

 - Previously funded NPG grantees or organizations currently receiving United Way funding through other grant applications are eligible to apply.